Neighborhood Programs Division

 Another component of Code Enforcement is the Systematic Rental Property Inspection Program.
 This program provides for a biannual inspection of all rental properties located in the City of Little Rock.
 The purpose of this inspection is to insure that all rental units are maintained in a safe condition to meet Minimum Housing Code Standards.
 The Rental Inspection Program also provides an avenue for rental property owners to require tenants who damage their property to make repairs or provide financial compensation to cover the cost of repairs.

 This program provides employment opportunities for citizens living in their neighborhood association boundaries.
 The City of Little Rock contracts with participating neighborhood associations and nonprofit groups to cut weedlots in their own neighborhoods as well as City-wide.
 Neighborhood Beautification provides summer employment for youth as well as fixed-income citizens through their respective neighborhood associations.

 Demolition of Unsafe Residential Structures

 Residential structures that have been declared unsafe for occupancy by Code Enforcement are submitted to the Little Rock City Board of Directors for condemnation.
-Once officially condemned, Neighborhood Programs awards contracts for the demolition of these structures and supervises the demolition process to insure that the site is brought in to full compliance with city ordinance.
+Once officially condemned, Housing and Neighborhood Programs awards contracts for the demolition of these structures and supervises the demolition process to insure that the site is brought in to full compliance with City Ordinance.

 Little Rock Properties Map